Illinois Compiled Statutes

 or medical devices, issued by a physician licensed to practice medicine in

 all its branches, dentist, veterinarian, podiatric physician, or

 optometrist, within the

-limits of their licenses, by a physician assistant in accordance with
+limits of his or her license, by a physician assistant in accordance with

-subsection (f) of Section 4, or by an advanced practice nurse in
+subsection (f) of Section 4, or by an advanced practice registered nurse in

 accordance with subsection (g) of Section 4, containing the

 of the patient; (2) date when prescription was issued; (3) name

 and strength of drug or description of the medical device prescribed;

 and (4) quantity; (5) directions for use; (6) prescriber's name,